 Polarized sunglasses are ideal for fishing, boating, hunting, golf, driving and many other activities (see our article, Choosing the Right Lens Color for Fishing).
 It can cost a little more, but once you see the benefits of polarized sunglasses, you’ll never go back!

-So, You're Saying I Do Need Polarized Lenses?
+Do You Need Polarized Lenses?

 Polarized lenses block out the glare coming from reflective surfaces (e.g. water, glass, asphalt, snow), eliminating nuisance, distracting light reflecting, discomfort and visual distortion, and not only on sunny days.
 Wearing sunglasses with polarized glasses even on those overcast days can help improve your vision.

 The specific benefits of polarized lenses are:

 - Improved vision